-- Single Page SEO Audit: this consists of the content, the performance, the usability, and the security status of a website;
+- Single Page SEO Audit: This consists of the content, performance, usability, and security status of a website;

 - Website Technical SEO Audit, that is, the coding and other elements behind the page: website security performance, loading speed, image tags data, website architecture;

-- Off-page SEO Audit: this aspect is related to what happens outside the site itself like: trusted links, brand mentions, website partners.
+- Off-page SEO Audit: This aspect is related to what happens outside the site itself, such as trusted links, brand mentions, and website partners.

 Single Page Audit Checklist